Kundalini: More recent viewpoints

 The American writer William Buhlman began to conduct an international survey of out-of-body experiences in 1969 in order to gather information about symptoms: sounds, vibrations and other phenomena that commonly occur at the time of the OBE event.
 His primary interest was to compare the findings with reports made by yogis such as Gopi Krishna who have referred to similar phenomena, such as the "vibrational state" as components of their kundalini-related spiritual experience.
 He explains:

 There are numerous reports of full Kundalini experiences culminating with a transcendental out-of-body state of consciousness.
 In fact, many people consider this experience to be the ultimate path to enlightenment.
 The basic premise is to encourage the flow of Kundalini energy up the spine and toward the top of the head—the crown chakra—thus projecting your awareness into the higher heavenly dimensions of the universe.
 The result is an indescribable expansion of consciousness into spiritual realms beyond form and thought.

-Sri Aurobindo was the other great scholarly authority on Kuṇḍalinī, with a viewpoint parallel to that of Woodroffe but of a somewhat different slant - this according to Mary Scott, herself a latter-day scholar on Kuṇḍalinī and its physical basis, and a former member of the Theosophical Society.
+Sri Aurobindo acknowledged the reality of the Kundalini as the "Yogic force asleep in the Muladhara" but distinguished his method from some of the traditional Tantric process described by Sir John Woodroffe.
+While authors like Mary Scott have noted a parallel between the two, Sri Aurobindo stated that in the Integral Yoga, there is no "willed process" of raising the Kundalini; rather, the centers are opened by a "descent of the Divine Consciousness" from above.
+He explained that while certain Tantric-Yogic methods involves an ascent from the bottom upward, his method relies on the pressure of the higher Force descending from the head downward to awaken the Kundalini.